teddykloud/TSE-Challenge/README.md

 Robustness: The solution gracefully handles null and empty inputs.
 It also includes a final check after the loop to process any trailing key presses, making it stable even if the input string does not end with the '#' (send) key.

 How to Run & Test
-This solution is structured as a .NET 10 Solution (.sln) containing a class library (OldPhonePadSolution) and a corresponding xUnit test project (OldPhonePadTests).
+This solution is structured as a .NET 6 Solution (.sln) containing a class library (KeypadPhoneSolution) and a corresponding xUnit test project (KeypadPhoneTests).

 The test project contains a comprehensive suite of tests, including all examples from the prompt plus numerous edge cases.